Dehyrf/text_game_of_life/README.md

 # text_game_of_life
 Text-based Game of Life written long ago when I was learning java...
 To run easily, use eclipse or netbeans.
+If worst comes to worst, copy the code into a file you previously created in the dev environment and replace the old code.
+Fix errors and run!